Transit pass: Vancouver

 TransLink offers several types of fare cards priced by the number of zones the user will be in.
-They are currently priced $91 for 1 Zone, $124 for 2 Zones, and $170 for three zones.
-Concession and student passes are also available.
-Books of individual fares (FareSavers) can also be purchased at a slight discount.
-Individual fares, whether purchased from a ticket machine or a FareSaver dealer, are valid for 90 minutes after either purchase or validation.
+As of January 2024, monthly passes are priced at approximately $105 for 1 Zone, $140 for 2 Zones, and $190 for three zones.
+Concession passes are also available to youth, seniors, and HandyCard holders.
+A single fare is valid for 90 minutes on bus, SkyTrain, SeaBus, and HandyDART.

-TransLink currently relies on proof of payment.
-In the fall of 2013, the system started the transition to Compass Card, which intends to provide all the same benefits in a reusable, stored value card.
+In 2013, TransLink started the transition to Compass card, which provides similar benefits in a reusable, stored value card.